nabenabe0928/empirical-attainment-func/README.md

 Although we could make scatter plots for multi-objective optimization tasks, such plots do not allow comparisons using multiple seeds.
 In this repository, we would like to give the solution to this issue.

-We use $k$% attainment surface or empirical attainment function and visualize as in the figure below.
+We use the $k$% attainment surface or empirical attainment function and visualize it as in the figure below.

 ![Demo of the attainment surface](figs/demo.png)